BYOL for Audio: Exploring Pre-trained General-purpose Audio Representations: Experiments

-We tried combinations of Mixup, RRC, RLF, and an extra block, Gaussian-noise (Gaussian), which interpolates training input with random data points sampled from the normal distribution.
-We added the Gaussian for comparison with Mixup that interpolates within-dataset samples.
-The Gaussian block samples random data points from $\sim N(0, 0.4)$, the best parameter in a preliminary test, and follows the log-mixup-exp calculation described in Section \ref{sec:byola-mixup}.
+We tried combinations of Mixup, RRC, RLF, and an extra block, Gaussian, which interpolates training input with random data points sampled from the normal distribution.
+We added the Gaussian for comparison with Mixup.
+The Gaussian block mixes the input with a random data point sampled from $\sim N(0, 0.4)$ using the log-mixup-exp calculation described in Section \ref{sec:byola-mixup}.